-Furthermore, German tax authorities have the power to instruct a debtor to withhold tax at a rate of 26.375% on payments from German sources to a recipient who is not resident in Germany for tax purposes but is subject to taxation in Germany on its net income from such payments when this appears appropriate so as to safeguard Germany's taxation right.
-This may apply, for example, to interest payments on loans that are secured by German situs real estate.
+Furthermore, German tax authorities have the power to instruct a German resident obligor to withhold tax at a rate of 26.375% on payments to a purchaser (economic owner) located outside Germany when this appears appropriate to safeguard Germany's taxation right.
+This only applies in limited circumstances where the purchaser is subject to taxation in Germany on its income from such receivables; this may be the case, for example, with respect to interest payments on loans that are secured by German situs real estate (with an exception being applicable to bonds and claims which are recorded in a public register or which are represented by global securities or securities representing part of a securities issue (Teilschuldverschreibungen)).